 The Writing Center is Ready to Help!

-Whether you want to meet in-person or virtually, we're looking forward to working together!For the Fall 2022 semester the BSU Writing Center will be offering both in-person tutoring sessions in MLK 204 and virtual, online tutoring sessions.
+Whether you want to meet in-person or virtually, we're looking forward to working together!The BSU Writing Center offers both in-person tutoring sessions in MLK 204 and virtual, online tutoring sessions.
 When booking your appointment with our scheduling website, simply indicate which session you prefer.
 You can learn more about our option for real-time/live online tutoring sessions.

 Grow as a Writer